 We have categorised these specifications below in simple terms:

 Is outside the scope of either the TN66 or 67, but the glass is designed to be walked upon in areas like roof terraces where there is a room below.

 10mm of toughened glass generally proves robust enough for this purpose during the testing phase.
 The inner pane of glass should be 9.5 or 11.5mm of annealed laminate depending on the size.

-The upper pane of glass can break, and is permitted to do so, which means that the bottom layer mustn’t be displaced from the glazing system as it wouldn’t prevent someone falling through.
+The upper pane of glass can break and is permitted to do so, but the bottom layer mustn’t be displaced from the glazing, else there would be no prevention of someone falling through.
 Depending on the size, 9.5 or 11.5mm of annealed laminated glass with a 1.5mm PVB interlayer is sufficient in most cases.

-In all cases, more economical specifications can be used, providing that testing has been carried out on samples of the same dimensions and glass specifications as the roof glazing being installed.
+In all cases, more economical specifications can be used, providing that testing has been carried out on samples of the same dimensions and glass specifications as the roof glazing is being installed.

 The architect who designs any given building should conduct a risk assessment to determine which classification of non-fragile glass is needed.

 Here at The Rooflight Centre, we help to decide which type of glass your rooflight should have.
 Fortunately, we have a selection of choices suitable for any type of rooflight, from walk-on rooflights to Korniche Roof Lanterns.
 Contact us now if you’re interested in any of our products!
 Or email us at firstname.lastname@example.org.